MCML: A Novel Memory-based Contrastive Meta-Learning Method for Few Shot Slot Tagging: Ablation Study and Analysis

-We borrow the result from \cite{zhu2020vector} as baseline (i.e. L-ProtoNet+CDT+VPB) here since it reaches best performance out of all baselines.
-Table 2 shows the ablation study of learning and adaption from memory.
-Compare the result between 1-shot and 5-shot, we find that the "learn-from-memory" module gets more important as the number of shot increases.
-We contribute this phenomenon to the more transferable representations due to more labeled data brings by more shots.
-However, the "adaption-from-memory" cannot keep consistent improvement, we think this is caused by noise introduced by adaption layer.
-After combine these two module, the model can reach the best performance as reported in Table 1.
-Compare with the strongest baseline, the averaged f1 score further improved (More analysis about "adaption-from-memory" can be found in appendix).
+We borrow the result from \citet{zhu2020vector} as baseline (i.e. L-ProtoNet+CDT+VPB) here since it reaches the best performance out of all baselines.
+Table~\ref{tab:aba_study} shows the ablation study of learning and adaption from memory.
+Comparing the result between 1-shot, 5-shot, 10-shot, and 20-shot, we find that the \textit{learn-from-the-memory} (i.e. M) module gets more important as the number of shots increases.
+We attribute this phenomenon to the more transferable representations due to more labeled data brought by more shots.
+However, the \textit{adaption-from-the-memory} cannot keep consistent improvement, we think this is caused by noise introduced by the adaption layer.
+After combining these two modules, the model can reach the best performance as reported in Table~\ref{tab:snip_main} and Table~\ref{tab:ner_main}.
+Compared with the strongest baseline, the averaged F1 score further improved (More analysis can be found in Appendix~\ref{appendix_ana}).